DrHacker3/Python-live-clock/README.md

 # Python-live-clock
-A live clock made with python tkinter you must have installed tkinter and time modules
+A live clock made with python tkinter.
+You must have installed tkinter and time modules